Guardian-Angel-2405/FE_guardian_angel_2405/README.md

 Run `rails db:{create,migrate}` to establish the database.
 Then run `bundle install` to install all the gem dependencies (for the Sinatra application all you will need to do is run `ruby app.rb` in addition to bundle).
 Following this run `rails s` in each terminal for the Rails application.
 You should ensure that each console is running on a separate `localhost` number.
 For example, `localhost:5000` for the front end repository and `localhost:4567` for the sinatra backend, and `localhost:3000` for the Journal BE repository.
 These values are already set by default in each repository but you can change it by going to the `puma.rb` files in the `config` directory for the Rails applications.
 By default sinatra will assign the port number `4567`.
 Then in your browser type in `localhost:fe_repo_port_number` and you will be good to use the application.
 By default the backend application should be `localhost:5000`.
+NOTE!
+You will need to go into the `app/services` directory and change the tests so that you the `BASE_URL` variable along with altering `emergency_services_controller.rb` and the `journals_controller.rb` files in the `app/controllers` directory to the respective `localhost` ports.
+Setting up those values are described above.

 Alternatively you can utilize the deployed version of the site here: [Heroku Site](https://guardian-angel-5f5f5ba49dc1.herokuapp.com/login).